digitalocean/kubecon-2022-doks-workshop/01-cluster-setup.md

 [Terraform](https://www.terraform.io/) is software that uses declarative configuration files to automate the provisioning of infrastructure resources like compute instances, managed databases, firewalls and Kubernetes Clusters.

-In this chapter we will use Terraform to create a DigitalOcean Managed Kubernetes Cluster with a controle plane and three nodes, like the diagram below.
+In this chapter we will use Terraform to create a DigitalOcean Managed Kubernetes Cluster with a control plane and three nodes, like the diagram below.

 ![kubernetes diagram showing a cluster with a control plane and three nodes](https://d33wubrfki0l68.cloudfront.net/2475489eaf20163ec0f54ddc1d92aa8d4c87c96b/e7c81/images/docs/components-of-kubernetes.svg)